radicalbit/helicon-node-quickstart/README.md

 To initialize a new `HeliconSubscribeClient` instance, the user is tasked to fill all the required parameters of the constructor such as:

- - The authorization server URL
+ - The address where the GRPC Host is located
  - The port to which the GRPC Host is binded
  - The rest of the authentication parameters such as Client Secret, clientId and Tenant